WeAreSeismica/tex2jats/README.md

 1. Open the galley with a web browser, it **should not show any error**.
 You can use the web browser to debug (will show the line of every error).

 3. Correct metadata if needed: Authors' names, affiliations, DOI, title, and other metadata.
+If multiple affiliations, there are often multiple points.

 4. Cross references for figures (xref) look OK.
 They should be printed with a format similar to:
     `<xref ref-type="fig" alt="1" rid="fig1"&gt;1&lt;/xref>`